cjmalloy/jasper/README.md

 [Wiki Page Name](https://en.wikipedia.org/wiki/Wikipedia:Page_name) (i.e. `wiki:John_Cena`).

 Like the [OSI model](https://en.wikipedia.org/wiki/OSI_model), Jasper's data model is defined in layers:
-1. Identity Layer
+1. **Identity Layer** - Structure and Persistence of entities
-2. Indexing Layer
+2. **Indexing Layer** - Defining optional fields used to query, sort, filter, and transport
-3. Application Layer
+3. **Validation Layer** - plugins and templates are validated
-4. Plugin Layer
+4. **Modding Layer** - custom plugins, templates, and clients

 ## Tagging
 Jasper support hierarchical tagging of Refs.
 Tags are not entities, they are strings with